 - Tuesday, Sept.
 19: It’s the Manager: Coaching and Leading Employees Through the Employee Experience with Tim Hodges — Research finds that the quality of managers and team leaders is the single biggest factor in an organization’s long-term success.
 Great managers maximize human potential and are aware of employees' specific needs at each of the seven stages of the employee experience.
 In this session, Timothy Hodges, executive director of the Clifton Strengths Institute and assistant professor of practice in management, will review the research, facilitate a conversation and offer ideas you can put into action to help improve the engagement of your teams.

 - Tuesday, Sept.
-26: Navigating Negotiations: A Primer on Negotiation Styles, Strategies and Tactics with Jake Messersmith — Jake Messersmith, associate professor of management, will discuss essential techniques to set clear goals, communicate effectively and uncover mutual interests.
+26: Navigating Negotiations: A Primer on Negotiation Styles, Strategies and Tactics with Jake Messersmith — Jake Messersmith, department chair and associate professor of management, will discuss essential techniques to set clear goals, communicate effectively and uncover mutual interests.
 The session covers the basics of negotiations and helps participants better understand the skills needed to address tension, adapt approaches for collaboration, think through problem-solving strategies to overcome impasses and maintain ethical behavior throughout the process.

 - Tuesday, Oct.
 3: Organizational Culture: Why It Matters with Rik Barrera — This power lunch, facilitated by Rik Barrera, associate dean of operations, inclusion and chief of staff, will address what organizational culture is, why it’s important and what are the key drivers of culture.
 When leaders and managers live out a clear, consistent, aligned culture, employees begin to believe in and live out the company's purpose in their daily work.
 As a result, employees deliver on their organization's brand promise in a genuine and powerful way.